Italian Grand Prix

 |Damon Hill||England||1993, 1994|

 The 2020 Italian Grand Prix produced one of the greatest races F1 has seen in recent times.
 AlphaTauri's Pierre Gasly clinched his first F1 win ahead of McLaren's Carlos Sainz and Racing Point's Lance Stroll.

 |Red Bull||2011, 2013|

 Monza is fondly known as the Temple of Speed and is the fastest circuit on the Formula 1 calendar.
-The circuit is characterised by long straights and a handful of chicanes and high speed corners.
-Monza has been an integral part of Formula 1 since its inception in 1950, and its rich history makes it the personification of the sport according to many.
+The circuit is characterized by long straights and a handful of chicanes and high-speed corners.
+Having been been an integral part of Formula 1 since its inception in 1950, the track's rich history makes it the personification of the sport, according to many.